Some posts contain compensated links. Please read this disclaimer for more info.

 - Credit card

 Day 2: Split To Stari Grad (Hvar) ⇒ 4.5 Hours

-Hoist the anchor, loosen the ropes and set sail for the island Hvar.
+Hoist the anchor, loosen the ropes, and set sail for the Island of Hvar .

 On the north side of Hvar, there are several beautiful bays suitable for anchoring (which I strongly recommend you do!).
 The crystal-clear water offers excellent swimming and snorkeling opportunities.
 You can easily spend your entire afternoon lazing about in one of the lovely lagoons…

 If you can manage to peel yourself away from your VIP spot, continue to the village Stari Grad to spend the night.